 If an upload attempt is interrupted or corrupted, the fixture must be powered off for at least 10 seconds before a second upload can be attempted.
 When the fixture is powered on, the LEDs will blink yellow in preparation for the second upload attempt.
-Perform a boot-mode upload (as described in the upload device's documentation).
+Perform a boot-mode upload (as described in the uploader documentation).